X

 • Early Childhood School (Early Learners-Prekindergarten)

 Children have a DEIB Curriculum that is taught monthly by a co-director of DEIB.
-The following topics are discussed through books and activities in a developmentally appropriate way: human rights, social identity, social justice, race, racism/anti-racism, gender, religion, ableism and socioeconomics.
+The following topics are discussed through books and activities in a developmentally appropriate way: human rights, social identity, social justice, race, racism/anti-racism, gender, religion, disabilities and socioeconomics.
 By introducing these topics in Early Childhood, we normalize conversations about difference and diversity that children will continue to learn more about as they grow.

 • Primary School (Kindergarten-Grade 5)